Andries Jonker

 Andries Jonker (Note: The phrase Andries Jonker is pronounced /nl/.
 The words in isolation are pronounced /nl/ and /nl/.)
 (22 September 1962) is a Dutch professional football manager and former player.
+Jonker is currently the head coach of MVV.

-Jonker was at the helm of Dutch outfits Willem II, MVV and Volendam and was the assistant manager of VfL Wolfsburg, FC Barcelona and Bayern Munich as well.
-From 2014 to February 2017, he took up the role as head of the Arsenal F.C.
-Academy after which he returned to Wolfsburg to become the first-team manager.
+Jonker was at the helm of Dutch outfits Willem II, MVV and Volendam and was the assistant manager of VfL Wolfsburg, Barcelona and Bayern Munich as well.
+From 2014 to February 2017, he took up the role as head of the Arsenal Academy, after which he returned to Wolfsburg to become the first-team manager.

 Playing career

 Jonker as a player featured in Holland for clubs, Volendam, De Volewijckers, De Meer and ZFC.

 Managerial career

 Jong Oranje

 Jonker began his career managing at side DRC Amsterdam II in 1988.
 Two years afterward, he attained the post at the helm of the Netherlands's youth teams.
 He eventually held on to this role for seven years altogether.